Finding the Law of the Micro-States and Small Jurisdictions of Europe

 2. Background

 The micro-states and juridically autonomous small jurisdictions of Europe owe their existence to historical anomalies; vested interests seem to have assured their survival.
 Of the jurisdictions covered, only ten possess internationally recognized sovereignty.
-At least in the case of Northern Cyprus, lack of such recognition may impede foreign courts from giving force to its administrative and juridical acts and recognition to the status of inhabitants abroad except insofar as a “subordinate level of government theory”[6] or a pragmatic or sympathetic legal approach or the “Namibia Exception” (particularly in family-law matters) intervenes.
-For this reason, conflict of laws and foreign relations law need to be reviewed.
-In the United States, the case law on alienage jurisdiction has sometimes yielded curious results with respect to the bringing of cases by or against nationals of non-sovereign political entities in federal court, such as Matimak Trading Co. v.
+At least in the case of Northern Cyprus, lack of such recognition may impede foreign courts from giving force to its administrative and juridical acts and recognition to the status of inhabitants abroad except insofar as a “subordinate level of government theory,”[5] a pragmatic or sympathetic legal approach, or the “Namibia Exception” (particularly in family-law matters) intervenes.
+For this reason, conflicts of laws and foreign relations law need to be reviewed.
+In the United States, the case law on alienage jurisdiction has sometimes yielded curious results with respect to the bringing of cases by or against nationals of non-sovereign political entities in federal courts, such as Matimak Trading Co. v.
 Khalily, 118 F3d 76 (2d Cir 1997), cert. denied 522 U.S. 1091 (1998) (Hong Kong, pre-reversion; holding abrogated by JPMorgan Chase Bank v.
-Traffic Stream (BVI) Infrastructure Ltd, 536 U.S. 88 (2002).
+Traffic Stream (BVI) Infrastructure Ltd, 536 U.S. 88 (2002)).
 The access to U.S. courts of unrecognized states and territories and their nationals (such as North Cyprus) remains problematic.
-Inhabitants of breakaway territories and provinces including Transnistria may face similar difficulties to the degree that their nationality laws recognize as citizens persons who are excluded as such under the laws of the recognized state.
+Inhabitants of breakaway territories and provinces, including Transnistria, may face similar difficulties to the degree that their nationality laws recognize them as citizens persons who are excluded as such under the laws of the recognized state.
 Such territories also raise interesting questions of treaty law and status with respect to international organizations, and the researcher may wish to look at relevant data sources.
-Many micro-states have powerful advocates with access to the government and legislature of a nearby, protecting or sovereign power; the dynamics of tax-law legislation[7] and the international-law principle of sovereign equality[8] are important factors behind their viability.
+Many micro-states have powerful advocates with access to the government and legislature of a nearby, protecting sovereign power; the dynamics of tax-law legislation and the international-law principle of sovereign equality are important factors behind their viability.[6],[7]

-Historically the economically-active jurisdictions covered have depended on flight capital, entity hosting, trusts, shipping and tax advantages or some combination of these for their economic survival.
+Historically the economically active jurisdictions covered have depended on tourism, flight capital, entity hosting, trusts, shipping, and tax advantages or some combination of these for economic survival.[8]
 The issues have been extensively debated in international organizations and discussed in the legal literature.
 All the sovereign states reviewed here except the Holy See are members of the Council of Europe.
-In addition, because they are associated in varying degrees to the European Union and the euro, EU (and EEA and EFTA) law may need to be reviewed in relation to issues concerning the non-sovereign European UK territories, plus at least Malta and Cyprus.
-Cyprus, Malta and Gibraltar (and other UK dependencies) are within the British Commonwealth[9], which are relevant in some cases in the application of UK tax and immigration law.
+In addition, because they are associated in varying degrees with the European Union and the euro, EU (and EEA and EFTA) law may need to be reviewed in relation to issues concerning the non-sovereign European UK territories, plus Malta and Cyprus.
+Cyprus, Malta, and Gibraltar (and other UK dependencies) are within the British Commonwealth,[9] which is relevant in some cases in the application of UK tax and immigration law.
 See the British Nationality Act 1981, the Immigration Act 1971, and the Immigration Act 1988; for the history of British nationality, see Clive Parry, British Nationality Law and the Law of Naturalisation (1954).
-Note that citizens of the Republic of Ireland are not aliens in the United Kingdom; see the Ireland Act 1949, and Good Friday Agreement (1998)[10].
+Note that citizens of the Republic of Ireland are not aliens in the United Kingdom; see the Ireland Act 1949, and Good Friday Agreement (1998).[10]

 Luxembourg is a member state of the European Union and is the seat of the European Court of Justice; the Republic of Cyprus and Malta became EU member states on May 1, 2004.
-The legal system of Andorra was discussed in a 1970 article in the American Journal of Legal History; it has a number of arrangements with the European Union.
+The legal system of Andorra was discussed in a 1970 article in the American Journal of Legal History; it has several arrangements with the European Union.
 Liechtenstein and Iceland are member states of the European Economic Area.
-With respect to Liechtenstein, Monaco, San Marino and the Vatican, relationships with the respective “protecting” powers (France, Spain, Switzerland and Italy), and with the European Union, are governed by treaties which may need to be examined; some of these treaties are cited below.
+With respect to Liechtenstein, Monaco, San Marino, and the Vatican, relationships with the respective “protecting” powers (France, Spain, Switzerland, and Italy), and with the European Union, are governed by treaties that may need to be examined; some of these treaties are cited below.
 Iceland is a member of the Nordic Council.
 The Iceland Ministry of Foreign Affairs has a webpage on Icelandic cooperation with other Nordic countries.
 See also the European Commission page on the use of the euro outside the euro area.

-The Turkish Republic of Northern Cyprus has a functioning body of laws and legal system, but as it is recognized de jure only by Turkey, its inhabitants may be treated by other countries as Cypriots, Turks or stateless, depending upon facts and circumstances in each case.
-Turkish law may apply for certain transactions; the shipping, banking and financial, postal and communications systems are integrated with those of Turkey.
+The Turkish Republic of Northern Cyprus has a functioning body of laws and legal system, but as it is recognized de jure only by Turkey, its inhabitants may be treated by other countries as Cypriots, Turks, or stateless, depending upon facts and circumstances in each case.
+Turkish law may apply to certain transactions; the shipping, banking financial, postal, and communications systems are integrated with those of Turkey.
 Under the Turkish Nationality Law, No. 5901, Art.
-42 “citizens of the Turkish Republic of Northern Cyprus who apply for the acquisition of Turkish citizenship shall acquire Turkish citizenship if they declare in writing that they wish to become Turkish nationals”.
+42 “citizens of the Turkish Republic of Northern Cyprus who apply for the acquisition of Turkish citizenship shall acquire Turkish citizenship if they declare in writing that they wish to become Turkish nationals.”
+Some residents of the TRNC have citizenship and passport rights of the Republic of Cyprus based on ancestry.

 3. Selected Scholarly Materials on Micro-States